We will reply to your message within an hour.

 Move optical equipment and other electronics sensitive to dust and fine particles from a range of mounting positions.

-Maintain equal spacing when you adjust the overall height.
-The distance between the floor and the first step is always the same as the distance between the steps to meet OSHA requirements.
+Maintain equal spacing when adjusting the overall height of these platforms.
+The distance between the floor and the first step is always the same between steps to meet OSHA requirements.

 Raise and lower the leg height on these standard platforms to meet different workers' requirements.